diegopacheco/claude-code-poc/README.md

 * Next Day: when my tokens was back, I asked to fix a bunch of small bugs.
 It create a second script build-working.sh instead of use the one that already existed build-all.sh.
 * Instead of doing proper integration tests with go, is goind bach scripts with curl and jq.

+All the prompts for tasks/bugs are here: https://github.com/diegopacheco/claude-code-poc/tree/main/prompts

 ### Tokens Usage

 I asked claude about token usage and estimates based on tasks, I got this: